 These past couple of months Australia has been holding a referendum on the issue of same-sex marriage (or, as those of us on my side of the debate prefer to call it, marriage equality).
 There is widespread community support for allowing gay and lesbian people to marry, but the government is testing that support with a national postal survey before it makes a decision on whether to change the legal definition of marriage in the country.

 Obviously, as a gay person, this issue affects me personally and I have very strong views about it.
 I respect completely that other people hold different views, but I won’t get into an argument here about how I feel about some of those views or how I feel about the survey itself.

-The important thing here is how I feel about the company I work for, Lush Digital Media.
+The important thing here is how I feel about the company I work for, Lush – The Content Agency.
 Why?
 Because Lush decided to take a stand on this particular social issue.
 And that really matters to me.

 Risks of brands taking a stand on social issues

 Lush’s decision to support marriage equality (a ‘yes’ vote in the survey) was completely unprompted by me or by any other gay member of the team.
 The idea of asking if we could or would support the cause had actually occurred to me, but I decided I didn’t want to raise it.
 Why?

 - As I said in the intro, supporting a social cause risks brand damage

 - It’s not my company; I’m just an employee

 - I didn’t know how other people on the team felt about the issue and I worried it could cause divisions or ructions in the workplace

 - If the company directors said no or, worse, supported a ‘no’ vote, I… well… I’m not sure I could have continued working there.